 Unless a cybercrime involved only petty, local theft, it will be charged as a felony in New York.
 I usually handle major cybercrime cases involving international defendants.
-These crimes take a lot of time and money to investigate, and the federal government would only spend a lot of their resources on people who have caused major losses, may be a threat to national security, or could be involved in election meddling or other major cybercriminal activity.
+These crimes take a lot of time and money to investigate, and the federal government would only spend a lot of their resources on people who have caused major losses, may be a threat to national security or could be involved in election meddling or other major cybercriminal activity.
 Most cybercrimes are charged as felonies because no one is going to spend millions of dollars on investigating a misdemeanor.
-When cybercrime is charged as a misdemeanor, its usually on the state level.
+When cybercrime is charged as a misdemeanor, it is usually on the state level.

 What Makes a Cybercrime a Federal Charge Versus a State-Level Charge?

 When any crime—not just a cybercrime—crosses a state line, it automatically becomes a federal crime.
 The nature of cybercrime is such that we are talking about internet wires going between countries, continents, and states; almost always cybercrimes require the crossing of state and international boundaries.
 As a result, it is quite easy for the FBI and Secret Service to bring federal charges.
 In addition to that, there are numerous federal statutes outlawing cybercrime.